clminter/MechaCar_Statistical_Analysis/README.md

     Residual standard error: 8.774 on 44 degrees of freedom Multiple R-squared:  0.7149,	Adjusted R-squared:  0.6825
     F-statistic: 22.07 on 5 and 44 DF,  p-value: 5.35e-11

+1. The following variables provide a non-random amount of variance to the mpg values:
+- vehicle_length
+- ground_clearance

+2. Due to the very low overall p-value the slope of the linear model is not 0.